New Patients (410) 221-3085

 Are dental bridges hard to clean?

 With a bridge fixed with dental implants, you can brush and floss as you normally would.
-We may need to show you new techniques and provide you with tools to properly floss under and around it.
+We may need to show you new techniques and provide you with tools to floss under and around it properly.
 You have to clean them separately from the rest of your teeth for removable bridges.
 They require special soaks and brushes to ensure they’re cleaned properly.

 Do dental bridges smell?